 UXLIBS YEARBOOK 2017

-We are currently working on layout of the very first UXLibs Yearbook and this should be available in printed and electronic form next month.
+We are still working on the very first UXLibs Yearbook and this should be available in printed and electronic form during December.
 The contributions from last year’s speakers and delegates are something quite wonderful and we’re very excited about this publication.